tryoxiss/atkinson-hyperlegible-pro/README.md

       font-variant-numeric: slashed-zero;
     }

-And thats it the zero has been flipped
+And thats it the zero has been flipped!!

 ## Change Log